MohamedKiouaz/fps_highlights/ReadMe.md

-# Apex Legends Filtering Script
+# Apex Legends Highlights Generator

 Are you looking to create a highlights reel of your *best moments* in Apex Legends?
 Look no further!
 With this script, you can easily filter through your gameplay footage and extract only the most action-packed and exciting moments.
 Simply gather and label a dataset of interesting and not interesting frames, train a machine learning model, and let the script do the rest.
-The resulting video clip will feature all the high-stakes battles and triumphant victories you want to remember, without any of the dull downtime in between.
+The resulting video clip will feature all the *high-stakes battles* and *triumphant victories* you want to remember, without any of the dull downtime in between.
 Whether you're a seasoned pro or a newcomer to the game, this script is a must-have tool for any Apex Legends fan looking to relive their greatest moments.

+## Features

+- Automatically filters through gameplay footage and extracts only the most exciting moments
+- Uses a machine learning model to classify frames as interesting or not
+- Can be used to filter through any video file, not just Apex Legends gameplay footage (provided you create your own dataset)
+- Can be used to filter through multiple video files at once
+- Decide how many seconds of footage to include before and after each interesting frame
+- Lightweight and easy to use

 ## Fast Start
 - Install Python